ramaz-abdelgadir/capstone-student-performance/README.md

 Generative AI acted as a collaborative assistant — helping to speed up development and improve code quality — but human oversight remained essential to ensure context accuracy, ethical integrity, and data validity.

 ## Ethical considerations
 Ethical, legal, and social responsibility are essential components of all data analytics work — particularly when handling information about students.
 This section outlines how privacy, bias, and fairness were considered throughout the project and how potential issues were addressed.

-## Dashboard Design
-It’s tailored to your Student Performance dataset (student_id, weekly_self_study, attendance, class_participation, grade) and describes the visuals, layout, interactivity, and communication rationale for both technical and non-technical audiences.
+### Data Privacy and Anonymity

+The dataset used (Student Performance Dataset) did not include any personally identifiable information (PII) such as student names, IDs, addresses, or contact details.

+All analysis focused solely on anonymised attributes — such as study time, attendance, class participation, and grades — ensuring no individual student could be identified.

+Data handling followed the principles of the UK General Data Protection Regulation (GDPR), which prioritises minimal data use and secure processing.

+The dataset was stored locally in secure folders and not shared publicly without anonymisation.

+### Bias and Fairness

+Efforts were made to identify and minimise analytical bias.
+For example:

+Statistical summaries and visualisations were reviewed to ensure no attribute (e.g., attendance or participation) was overrepresented or misinterpreted.

+Hypotheses were tested using objective metrics (e.g., mean grade comparisons) rather than subjective assumptions about student behaviour.

+When discussing relationships such as “higher attendance leads to better grades”, conclusions were carefully framed as correlations, not causations, to avoid misleading interpretations.

+The analysis aimed to represent all study time and attendance levels fairly, ensuring balanced insight across the dataset.

+### Legal and Social Implications

+The analysis and dashboard were developed solely for educational and research purposes, not for real-world decision-making about actual students.

+All content aligns with ethical academic practice and fair use of open data under Kaggle’s terms of use.

+The project promotes data literacy and transparency by demonstrating how ethical analytics can support student success rather than penalise individuals.

+### Responsible AI and Automation

+Generative AI (ChatGPT) was used responsibly to assist in:

+Writing documentation and explanations.

+Debugging Power BI visuals and Python code.

+Generating clear, unbiased narratives and summaries.

+All AI-assisted outputs were reviewed, verified, and edited by the author to ensure factual accuracy and integrity.

+The AI tools did not access or process private data; they were used only for design and learning support.

-### 📊 Dashboard Design
+## 📊 Dashboard Design

 The Power BI dashboard was designed to communicate insights about student performance clearly and interactively, enabling both technical users (data analysts, educators) and non-technical stakeholders (teachers, administrators) to explore key factors that influence academic outcomes.

 The design follows the information hierarchy principle — starting from high-level KPIs on the Overview page and progressively allowing deeper analytical exploration through filters, drill-downs, and visual interactions.

-### Interactivity and Widgets
+##  Interactivity and Widgets

 Slicers / Filters: Enable users to dynamically view performance based on attendance or participation levels.